 Child Support – The determination of child support, while mostly made according to statutory guidelines and formulas, requires the help of a lawyer knowledgeable in the law who can make sure the correct amount is calculated.

-Spousal Support – Spousal support or alimony is not granted in every divorce.
+Spousal Support/Alimony – Spousal support or alimony is not granted in every divorce.
 If one party is seeking spousal support and the other party is contesting it, there are many factors which must be proven before the judge decides whether to grant alimony, how much, and for how long.